Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Data Availability

 \section{Data Availability}

 The whole-slide images for the four utilized TCGA datasets are available at the GDC Data Portal \url{https://portal.gdc.cancer.gov}, while the gene-expression data is available as \emph{gene expression RNAseq - IlluminaHiSeq} at UCSC Xena \url{https://xenabrowser.net/datapages/}.
-The splits used for 5-fold site-aware cross-validation are available at \url{https://github.com/mahmoodlab/SurvPath}.
+The splits used for 5-fold site-aware cross-validation on TCGA are available at \url{https://github.com/mahmoodlab/SurvPath}.
+The SöS-BC-4, KS-Solna, and SCAN-B-Lund datasets cannot be made publicly available due to restrictions relating to sensitive patient-related information.